 '''

 / Interface for B+ Tree nodes /

-public interface BPNode<K,E> {
+public interface BPNode<Key,E> {

 public boolean isLeaf();

 public int numrecs();

-public K[] keys();
+public Key[] keys();

 }

 '''

 An important implementation detail to note is that while Figure 10.16 shows internal nodes containing three keys and four pointers, class BPNode is slightly different in that it stores key/pointer pairs.
-Figure 10.16 shows the B+-tree as it is traditionally drawn.
+Figure 10.16 shows the B^+ -tree as it is traditionally drawn.
 To simplify implementation in practice, nodes really do associate a key with each pointer.
 Each internal node should be assumed to hold in the leftmost position an additional key that is less than or equal to any possible key value in the node's leftmost subtree.
-B+-tree implementations typically store an additional dummy record in the leftmost leaf node whose key value is less than any legal key value.
+B^+ -tree implementations typically store an additional dummy record in the leftmost leaf node whose key value is less than any legal key value.

-B+-trees are exceptionally good for range queries.
+B^+ -trees are exceptionally good for range queries.
 Once the first record in the range has been found, the rest of the records with keys in the range can be accessed by sequential processing of the remaining records in the first node, and then continuing down the linked list of leaf nodes as far as necessary.
-Figure 10.17 illustrates the B+-tree.
+Figure 10.17 illustrates the B^+ -tree.

-Search in a B+-tree is nearly identical to search in a regular B-tree, except that the search must always continue to the proper leaf node.
+Search in a B^+ -tree is nearly identical to search in a regular B-tree, except that the search must always continue to the proper leaf node.
 Even if the search-key value is found in an internal node, this is only a placeholder and does not provide access to the actual record.
-To find a record with key value 33 in the B+-tree of Figure 10.17, search begins at the root.
-The value 33 stored in the root merely serves as a placeholder, indicating that keys with values greater than or equal to 33 are found in the second subtree.
-From the second child of the root, the first branch is taken to reach the leaf node containing the actual record (or a pointer to
+To find a record with key value 33 in the B^+ -tree of Figure 10.17, search begins at the root.
+The value 33 stored in the root merely serves as a placeholder, indicating that keys with values greater than or equal to Sec.
+10.5 B-Trees